elf4j/elf4j-provider/README.md

   The thought of console output only is the 80/20 principle, for one.
 Secondly, no matter the application is hosted on-prem or in Cloud, it's nowadays trivial to forward standard streams (stdout/stderr) as a data source to files or other types of central repositories.
-This is usually via system level data collector agents - Fluentd/Fluent Bit, ELK, DataDog, New Relic - to name a few.
-Setting up output channels other than the standard streams appears more suited outside the concerns of application level logging.
+This is usually done by system-level data collector agents - Fluentd/Fluent Bit, ELK, DataDog, New Relic - to name a few; and no longer a concern of application-level logging.
 * Logging Format Patterns Including JSON

   JSON is a supported output pattern, in hopes of helping external log analysis tools.
 This is in addition to the usual